 The college continued to develop the Adult Achievement Awards, a unique development in Europe.
 The awards offer accreditation to learners with few or no qualifications.
 Over 400 adults across Scotland have been involved.
-The college was awarded £50,000 by Education Scotland for 2018-19 to roll out the awards nationally following the pilot phase.
-This funding has enabled the development of the awards to continue.
-Additional funding of £15,000 was received from Scottish Government in 2019-20 to develop a business plan for the awards.
+Given their online nature, the awards increased in popularity during college lockdowns in 2020-21.

-We worked with key organisations to develop our role as a Forest College.
+We also worked with key organisations to develop our role as a Forest College.
 This provides creative outdoor learning opportunities with national accreditation for adults and young people.
 It is socially inclusive and offers multiple learning and training opportunities to people of all ages.
 The college has developed the Forest and Outdoor Learning Awards (FOLAs), a new initiative in outdoor learning, as part of the Forest College programme.
 The awards have been credit-rated at levels 2-6 and 8 on the Scottish Credit and Qualifications Framework (SCQF).
-Funding from the Green Infrastructure Community Engagement Fund has enabled the recruitment of staff to support the development of the Forest College programme and the maintenance of the woodland.
-We were also awarded funding over three years received from Midlothian Council to support the appointment of a Forest College Co-ordinator.
+Funding from the Green Infrastructure Community Engagement Fund enabled the recruitment of staff to support the development of the Forest College programme and the maintenance of the woodland.
+We were also awarded funding over three years received from Midlothian Council to support the project.
+In addition, the college also received £51K from Scottish Government in 2019-20 to support the appointment of a Forest College Co-ordinator.
+While this work was delayed due to the pandemic, it has increased in popularity since spring 2021.

 The college makes a significant contribution to local community planning and our curriculum reflects local economic needs.
 We are key members of Midlothian Community Planning Partnership sub groups, including Developing Midlothian's Young Workforce and ELM (Employment and Learning Midlothian).
 Partnership with Midlothian Social Work Department has developed accredited progression pathways for adult offenders.
-We support the East Lothian Adult Learning Partnership and contribute to Scottish Historic Building Trust's programme in Edinburgh city centre.
+We also support the East Lothian Adult Learning Partnership through our outdoor learning programmes.